 Mary Ann had an affinity for politics, serving as an election judge and campaigning for several DFL Party candidates.
 She continued her teaching career at Redwood Falls High School until retiring in 1982.

-Each of her four children found loving and supportive spouses – Teri, Mary, Julie and Mike – and among them had nine grandchildren that filled her life: Elizabeth and Kate (Leo and Teri, Bellingham, Wash.); Michael and Ali (Jim and Mary, Maple Grove); Mari, Molly, and Mati (Rich and Julie, Red Wing) and John and Sarah Spanier (Mike and Kathy Spanier, Prior Lake).
+Page 2 of 2 - Each of her four children found loving and supportive spouses – Teri, Mary, Julie and Mike – and among them had nine grandchildren that filled her life: Elizabeth and Kate (Leo and Teri, Bellingham, Wash.); Michael and Ali (Jim and Mary, Maple Grove); Mari, Molly, and Mati (Rich and Julie, Red Wing) and John and Sarah Spanier (Mike and Kathy Spanier, Prior Lake).
 She greatly enjoyed taking each of them in turn on their own vacation adventures.

 She was preceded in death by her husband of 44 years Leo G.